tgenman/STEM_vault/notes/math/graphs/Automorphism graphs. Aut(G).md

 TARGET DECK: math::graph
 START
 Math_TWO_side
-TITLE: Vertex-transitive (symmetric) graph
+FRONT: Vertex-transitive (symmetric) graph
-DESCRIPTION: Graphs in which all vertices are similar, such as (called):
+BACK: Graphs in which all vertices are similar, such as (called):
 - the [[Complete graph|complete graph]]  $K_n$,
 - the [[Complete bipartite graph|complete bipartite graph]] $K_{n,n}$
 - the [[The Petersen Graph|n-cube]]  $Q_n$,